coder3101/coder3101.github.com/_posts/2018-08-15-understanding-a-complete-neural-net.md

 Our output prediction will not match with `y` for sure.
 Why??

-We have not trained out model yet, training is done using Back-propagation.
+We have not trained our model yet, training is done using Back-propagation.
 It will be very much for this post.
 So What's in the training that causes our Neural network to produce desired results.
 It is the values of biases and weights.
 Here we are using random values of weights and biases and hence we are getting random outputs.

 You will get a different output when running above code.
 We got :